 Tour of Fort Hunter Mansion

 This historic house invites students to learn about Mansion life in the 1800s.
 Children will compare the owners’ life to Native Americans – how they obtained food, shelter, clothing and equipment in the Victorian era.
-On guided tours students will see original artifacts and furnishings—from a chamber pot and rope bed to a stereopticon and foot warmer.
+On guided tours students will see original artifacts and furnishings—from a music box and cradle to an ice saw and toaster.
 The tour and visit to the Museum Shop last 1 ½ hours.

 Visit the Museum Shop